Simplified NFTs for every artist

-As the blockchain is becoming a revolutionary platform for artist to successfully and securely sell their artwork, it is also a very foreign and complicated concept to the majority of people.
-Many artists are intrigued and want to learn more about this new platform but are easily intimidated by their lack of knowledge and the difficulty of understanding this new concept.
-Many artists are left unsatisfied and without any concrete guidance on how to start their own non-fungible token (NFT) on this new technology.
+While blockchain technology is revolutionizing the way artists can sell their artwork, it remains a foreign and complicated concept for many.
+As a result, many artists are intimidated by the lack of knowledge and difficulty in understanding this new platform.
+Without proper guidance, they are left feeling unsatisfied and unsure of how to start their own non-fungible token (NFT) on this new technology.

-Based on my research I gathered that 66.7% of artists have already sold artwork online so they are familiar with the online process.
-The challenge then becomes, "How does an artist become knowledgeable and confident to sell their NFT online in an easy and functional way?"
-Most of my interviewees stated they have heard of an NFT but know very little about them.
+My research shows that 66.7% of artists have already sold artwork online and are familiar with the online process.
+However, the challenge for these artists is to become knowledgeable and confident enough to sell their NFTs in an easy and functional way.
+Most of the artists I interviewed had heard of NFTs but knew very little about them.

-Artists need an easy way to sell their digital art, also known as Non-Fungible Tokens (NFTs), online because all are sold digitally using unfamiliar methods.
+Artists need an easy way to sell their digital art as Non-Fungible Tokens (NFTs) online, as the current digital methods can be unfamiliar and complex.

-Create an all in one responsive app that provides simplified learning content, a rich community of support, and an easy to follow feature to help users sell their artwork on the blockchain.
+Create an all-in-one, responsive app that offers simplified learning content, a supportive community, and an easy-to-use feature for selling artwork on the blockchain.

 Feature Prioritization Matrix

 Mid/Hi Fidelity Wireframes

 Individuals all between the age ranges of 21 and 45